Intergenerational Mobility Trends and the Changing Role of Female Labor: Explaining the Rise in Intergenerational Income Persistence

 The proxy variables are denoted $x_j, \quad j \in {1,..,k}$.
 The LW estimator for the parents with children born in year $t$ is constructed as follows:

 where $\rho_j = \frac{cov({Income}_{it}^{\text{C}}, x_{jit})}{cov({Income}_{it}^{\text{C}}, {Income}_{it}^{\text{P}})}$ is the weight on proxy variable $j$.
-This is essentially a Wald estimator: the covariance between child income and proxy variable $j$, scaled by the covariance between child and parent income.
-As such, it can be calculated with a 2SLS estimator.
+This is essentially a Wald estimator: the covariance between child income and proxy variable $j$, scaled by the covariance between child and parent income.\footnote{As in previous applications, we use the logarithm of child and parent labor income to calculate the LW estimates.
+The reason is intuitive: we first calculate a measure directly comparable with income and then rank it, just like we do with income.
+In order to use the same full-population sample as in our main analysis, we assign individuals with zero labor income a token low level of log income.
+Sensitivity checks show that the exact level of income assigned does not alter the conclusions from this analysis.} As such, it can be calculated with a 2SLS estimator.
 Since parent income serves as the denominator, the weight on the parent income, $\rho_1$, is equal to one.
 The $\mathbf{b_j}$'s are OLS coefficients from a multiple regression of child income on the set of parent proxy variables.
 Summing $\rho_j b_j$ over all proxy variables gives the estimate $\beta^{LW}_t$.

-In order to compare the estimates to IRAs, we want to correlate parent \textit{ranks} in economic status to child \textit{income ranks}.
+In order to compare these estimates to IRAs, we want to correlate parent \textit{ranks} in potential income to child \textit{income ranks}.
 We thus transform the parental LW estimates into percentile ranks, using the explicit index construction mentioned in \citet{LW2006} (p.554):

 Finally, we regress the child income ranks on these parental index ranks, for mothers and fathers separately, and for each birth cohort.
-Note that our main goal is not to provide point estimates for mother-child correlations in economic status, but rather to assess the development over time.
+Note that our main goal is not to provide point estimates for mother-child correlations in potential income, but rather to assess the development over time.
 We estimate: